DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 ### TLDR;
->inbuild GitHub pages support.
+- inbuild GitHub pages support.
->accesibility
+- accesibility
->detailed instuctions how to use and modify their theme.
+- detailed instuctions how to use and modify their theme.
->able to use obsidian to edit/keep track of my files.
+- able to use obsidian to edit/keep track of my files.
->able to convert .MD files to post(html) that display automatically.
+- able to convert .MD files to post(html) that display automatically.
->able to open in obsidian.
+- able to open in obsidian.
->can act as an replacement for obsidian publish.
+- can act as an replacement for obsidian publish.

-what went wrong;
+## Reflection;
-when copying (relative)path the / becomes \ and that doesnt work
+i found out that when copying (relative)path the / becomes \ and that doesnt work. i wish i could add more stuff to my portofolio